 The Deneb STARS Program is made up of undergraduate students from across all four classes and representing all four academic schools.
 As of the 2018-2019 school year, more than 350 students were involved in Deneb and this number continues to growing with each incoming class.
 Students are invited to join Deneb based on their socioeconomic background, status as a first-generation college student, or affiliation with specific community-based organizations (including but not limited to KIPP, Chicago Scholars, and Questbridge).

-Students who are a part of a program run through the Office for Scholars Program, including Ervin, Rodriguez, or Danforth, are not traditionally eligible to join the Deneb STARS Program and vice versa.
+Students who are a part of a program run through the Taylor Family Center for Student Success Scholars Program, including Ervin, Rodriguez, or Danforth, are not traditionally eligible to join the Deneb STARS Program and vice versa.

 If you applied for and were accepted to Ervin, Rodriguez, or Danforth you can find out more about the support and programming provided HERE.